grafana/pyroscope/docs/sources/configure-client/language-sdks/nodejs.md

 ### Scrape configuration

-You will need to add the following content to your `pyroscope/server.yml` Pyroscope config file.
-See the [Server config documentation](/docs/server-configuration#configuration-file) for more information on where this config is located by default on your system.
+You will need to add the following content to your `config.yml` Pyroscope config file.
+See the [Server config documentation]({{< relref "../../configure-server/reference-configuration-parameters/" >}}) for more information on where this config is located by default on your system.

 ```yaml
 ---